Why Do People Love To Be Spanked During Sex?

-To shed some light on sexual spanking, we turned to Dr. Dulcinea Pitagora.
-A licensed psychotherapist and sex therapist also known as the ‘Kink Doctor’, she focuses on providing affirmative, sex-positive therapy to those with atypical sexual and gender expressions.
+But why is spanking such a popular kink?
+Why do some people like to be spanked, or to do the spanking?
+The question takes us down some interesting roads and says some important things about pleasure and behavior, says Dr. Dulcinea Pitagora.
+A licensed psychotherapist and sex therapist also known as the ‘Kink Doctor’, Dr. Pitagora focuses on providing affirmative, sex-positive therapy to those with atypical sexual and gender expressions.
 Dr. Pitagora has also been a member of the NYC kink scene for more than a decade and formerly worked as a professional dominatrix.
 She helped educate us the finer points of bedroom-based discipline.

 So, how do you define sexual spanking?

 Sexual spanking is performed in the context of a role-play.
 The reality is no one is actually getting punished for anything.
 It’s part of a scene that you’ve already negotiated.
 The goal is mutual pleasure.
 You’re doing it because the person doing the spanking enjoys spanking, and the person being spanked likes to be spanked.

 Why do you think is spanking such a popular sexual activity?

 Because it’s something everybody knows about.
 It’s easy for us to talk about.
 In our culture, a lot of us grew up with the threat or actuality of spanking as children for punishment.
 There’s an inherent power dynamic in that when you’re a kid.
 You could get really Freudian about it.
 There’s also the fact that your ass is an erogenous zone.
 It’s close to other erogenous zones we want to touch.
 In that way, spanking seems like a pretty logical thing to want to do.

 What’s the best way to figure out who enjoys the spanking?